datastax/jvector/internal-apis/src/main/java/io/github/jbellis/jvector/status/README.md

     try (StatusTracker<MyTask> tracker = context.track(new MyTask())) {
-        // Task executes and reports progress automatically tracker.getTracked().execute();
+        // Task executes and reports progress automatically
+        // A StatusScope is auto-created and accessible via tracker.getScope() tracker.getTracked().execute();
     }
 }
 ```

+**Note:** When using `context.track()`, a `StatusScope` is automatically created for the tracker with the name `"auto-scope-{taskName}"`.
+This scope is automatically closed when the tracker closes.
+For simple cases, you don't need to worry about it.
+For complex workflows, create scopes explicitly (see below).

 ### Recommended Pattern: Scopes for Organization